imagej/imagej.github.io/_pages/BoneJ.md

 -   **Euler characteristic**: measure each particle's Euler characteristic and connectivity
 -   **Mask thickness map**: don't count thickness pixels overhanging the foreground
 -   **Record unit vectors**: log the unit vectors of the inertia tensor and best-fit ellipsoid's axes to the Results table
+-   **Aligned boxes**: calculate the minimal bounding box aligned to the inertia tensor vectors
 -   **Min Volume**: smallest particle to measure or display, in calibrated units
 -   **Max Volume**: largest particle to measure or display, in calibrated units
 -   **Surface resampling**: how much to resample the stack (in pixel units) while creating the surface mesh by marching cubes.
 Setting a large value smooths out small details and potentially eliminates very small particles.
 Setting a small value (minimum 1) leads to precise meshing over the pixel grid.